-- How long it take for me to recover?
+- How long it takes for me to recover?

 - What will I need to do at home to care for my incisions (surgical wounds)?

-- Will I have a drain (tube that lets fluid out) when I go home?
+- Will I have a drain (the tube that lets fluid out) when I go home?

 - How much help will I need at home to take care of my drain and wound?